The systole of random hyperbolic 3-manifolds: The systole for

 \end{proof}

 \begin{lemma} \end{lemma}

 \begin{proof}

-We bound the probability $\mathbb{P}[B_n\textsuperscript{(1)}]$.
+We bound the probability $\mathbb{P}[B^{(1)}_n]$.
 As mentioned before, the control on the geometry -and therefore on the lengths of the curves- when doing the Dehn filling of the cusps relies on \cite{Andreev} and \cite[Theorem 9.30]{Futer_Purcell}.

-From the first one, one can obtain bilipschitz equivalences between the thick parts of $Y_n$ and $K_n$ \cite[Lemma 3.6]{Bram_Jean}.
-However, these bilipschitz constants can degenerate if geodesics "get close" to the cusps, or if the cusps are incident to each other -which would make the biliptchitz constants to accumulate-.
+From \cite{Andreev}, one has bilipschitz equivalences between the thick parts of $Y_n$ and $K_n$.
+However, these bilipschitz constants may not be sufficiently small, or may accumulate if the cusps are very close to each other.
 On the other hand, Theorem 9.30 from \cite{Futer_Purcell} gives bilipschitz equivalences between the thick parts of $K_n$ and $M_n$, provided that the total normalized length of the cusps $L$ satisfies:

-We observe that this won't be verified if $M_n$ has many large cusps.
+We observe that this won't be verified if $M_n$ has many large cusps, or if medium cusps are incident to each other (that is, they share an octahedron).
 Moreover, as before, there are some geometric conditions that, even if the theorem is applicable, may cause the bilitpschitz constants to degenerate.
-Indeed, this might occur if medium cusps are incident to each other -for the same reason as above-, or if geodesics enter the $\delta$-thin parts of the manifold $M_n$ -where the theorem don't give any control-.
+Indeed, this might occur if geodesics enter the $\delta$-thin parts of the manifold $M_n$ -where the theorem doesn't give any control.

-Hence, since we can only assure that the length comparison is good enough when avoiding these cases, we define $B_n\textsuperscript{(1)}$ to be the set of manifolds for which any of the above occurs, that is, in which: \begin{itemize} \item Geodesics in $Y_n(w)$ go into octahedra incident to small cusps. \item Small and medium cusps are incident between them. \item $Y_n(w)$ has many large cusps. \item Geodesics enter the $\delta$-thin parts of the manifold $M_n(w)$, for some small $\delta>0$. \end{itemize} Then, outside this set, using the same arguments as in \cite[Proposition 4.1]{me}, we can conclude that the lengths pre and post compactification are comparable.
-In fact, the proof that follows give an effective version of \cite[Proposition 4.1]{me} for curves of lengths up to $C\log(\log(n))$, as opposed to curves of uniformly bounded length.
+Hence, since we can only assure that the length comparison is good enough when avoiding these cases, we redefine $B^{(1)}_n$ to be the set of manifolds for which any of the above occurs, that is, in which: \begin{itemize} \item Small and medium cusps are incident. \item $Y_n(w)$ has many large cusps. \item Geodesics of length $\leq C\log(\log(n)$ enter the $\delta$-thin parts of the manifold $M_n(w)$, for some small $\delta(n)>0$. \item There exists a closed geodesic $\leq C\log(\log(n)$ in $M_n(w)$ such that every preimage in $Y_n(w)$ goes into octahedra incident to small cusps. \end{itemize} Then, outside this set, using the same arguments as in \cite[Proposition 4.1]{me}, we can conclude that the lengths pre and post compactification are comparable.
+In fact, the proof that follows gives an effective version of \cite[Proposition 4.1]{me} for curves of lengths up to $C\log(\log(n))$, as opposed to curves of uniformly bounded length.